nihalpasham/rustBoot/README.md

 ## Future roadmap:
 - switch to a `rust-based KMI` for manifest-header creation, key-generation and firmware signing to improve scalability and security (currently the lone available example uses `wolfboot's` python implementation for this).
-- support for external flash devices
+- support for external flash devices and serial/console logging interfaces.
 - support for ARM TrustZone-M and A and certified secure hardware elements - `microchip ATECC608a, NXP SE050, STSAFE-100`
 - support for a highly secure and efficient `firmware transport` method over end-end mutually authenticated and encrypted channels via [ockam-networking-libraries](https://github.com/ockam-network/ockam/tree/develop/documentation/use-cases/end-to-end-encryption-with-rust#readme).
 - many more examples with `test implementations` for a variety of boards.